Out of the cave: French isolation study ends after 40 days - WTMJ

 “It’s really interesting to observe how this group synchronizes themselves,” Clot said earlier in a recording from inside the cave.
 Working together on projects and organizing tasks without being able to set a time to meet was especially challenging, he said.

-Although the participants looked visibly tired, two-thirds expressed a desire to remain underground a bit longer in order to finish group projects started during the expedition, Benoit Mauvieux, a chronobiologist involved in the research, told The Associated Press.
+Although the participants looked visibly tired Saturday, two-thirds expressed a desire to remain underground a bit longer in order to finish group projects started during the expedition, Benoit Mauvieux, a chronobiologist involved in the research, told The AP.

+“Our future as humans on this planet will evolve,” Clot said after emerging.
+“We must learn to better understand how our brains are capable of finding new solutions, whatever the situation.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.